qtst35/Casino-Racetrack/README.md

-# Casino-Racetrack 1.3
+# Casino-Racetrack VERSION 2
 FiveM resource that changes the horse racing track into a car racing track

-UPDATE : 1.1

-Added props to clean up some areas of the track and add some life.

-UPDATE : 1.2

-Replaced a track piece and fixed some height alignment issues.

-UPDATE : 1.3
+UPDATE : 2.0.0

-Removed Horse track fence.
+cleaned up the props and replaced the track props with actual road surface thanks to OCRP and succ3ssgaming :+1: